 This Kentucky Hot Brown dip is inspired by the traditional Kentucky Hot Brown.
-Make it part of a charcuterie board that your guests will love.
+Make it part of a grazing board that your guests will love.

 Disclosure: This is a sponsored post for SheSpeaks/Kraft Heinz.